bbauska/SEO/README.md

 # SEO
 Search Engine Optimization - SEO - YouTube and Google - how best to set search algorithms.

-1. My target keyword for this page is: SILUS GAMING WORLD
+1. My target keyword for this page is: SILUS GAMING WORLD &amp; SILUS SPIDER &amp; SILUS

 ________________________________________